-These Compleats meals have an expiration date printed on the packaging.
 Typically I find freshly-stocked product to have an expiration date of around 2 years out.
-This is something else that military MRE’s have an advantage – longer shelf life.

 As far as taste – I love ’em.
 I recommend the Chicken Breast with Mashed Potatoes and Turkey with Stuffing.
 Those 2 are my favorite.